 Can I Feed My Dog Raw Egg?

-What To Do if Your Dog Eats Raw Egg
+What to Do if Your Dog Eats Raw Egg

-Can Dogs Eat Egg Shells?
-Are Egg Shells Nutritious for Dogs?
+Can Dogs Eat Eggshells?
+Are Eggshells Nutritious for Dogs?

-How To Feed Your Dog Eggs
+How to Safely Feed Your Dog Eggs

 Start by feeding your dog just one egg.
-Watch them for any signs of gastrointestinal distress like diarrhea or vomiting.
+Watch them for any signs of gastrointestinal distress, like diarrhea or vomiting.
 As long as they don’t show any digestive discomfort, you should have no trouble giving them eggs.